HChen19/hchen19.github.io/content/publication/0-journal-kernel-packet/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Machine Learning Research, 23*(127)"
+publication: "*Journal of Machine Learning Research , 23*(127)"
 publication_short: JMLR

-abstract: We develop an exact and scalable algorithm for one-dimensional Gaussian process regression with Matérn correlations whose smoothness parameter $\nu$ is a half-integer.
+abstract: "We develop an exact and scalable algorithm for one-dimensional Gaussian process regression with Matérn correlations whose smoothness parameter $\nu$ is a half-integer.
 The proposed algorithm only requires $\mathcal{O}(\nu^3 n)$ operations and $\mathcal{O}(\nu n)$ storage.
 This leads to a linear-cost solver since $\nu$ is chosen to be fixed and usually very small in most applications.
 The proposed method can be applied to multi-dimensional problems if a full grid or a sparse grid design is used.
 The proposed method is based on a novel theory for Matérn correlation functions.
 We find that a suitable rearrangement of these correlation functions can produce a compactly supported function, called a "kernel packet".
 Using a set of kernel packets as basis functions leads to a sparse representation of the covariance matrix that results in the proposed algorithm.
-Simulation studies show that the proposed algorithm, when applicable, is significantly superior to the existing alternatives in both the computational time and predictive accuracy.
+Simulation studies show that the proposed algorithm, when applicable, is significantly superior to the existing alternatives in both the computational time and predictive accuracy."

 # Summary.
 An optional shortened abstract.
 summary: ""